rtomrud/eslint-config-pretty-strict/README.md

 npx eslint . --fix
 ```

-Usually, you want to run ESLint from a `"lint"` [npm script](https://docs.npmjs.com/cli/v10/using-npm/scripts), both locally and in your CI server.
+Usually, you want to run ESLint from a `"lint"` [npm script](https://docs.npmjs.com/cli/v10/using-npm/scripts), both locally and in CI.

 You may want to install an [ESLint plugin](https://eslint.org/docs/user-guide/integrations#editors) for your text editor, so that you can see and fix style problems directly in your editor.